micro/micro/web/README.md

 # Micro Web

-Micro web provides a dashboard to view and query services as well as a reverse proxy to serve micro web applications.
+The **micro web** provides a dashboard to view and query services as well as a reverse proxy to serve micro web applications.
 We believe in web apps as first class citizens in a microservice world.

 <p align="center">